aimfeld/ZendDiCompiler/README.md

 # Introduction

 Are you tired of writing tons of factory code (closures) for the Zend\ServiceManager in your Zend Framework 2 application?
 Are outdated factory methods causing bugs?
-This can all be avoided by using DiWrapper!
+This can all be avoided by using ZendDiCompiler!

-**DiWrapper** is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
+**ZendDiCompiler** is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
 It saves you a lot of work, since there's **no need anymore for writing Zend\ServiceManager factory closures** and keeping them up-to-date manually.

-DiWrapper scans your code using **Zend\Di** and creates factory methods automatically.
-If the factory methods are outdated, DiWrapper updates them in the background.
+ZendDiCompiler scans your code using **Zend\Di** and creates factory methods automatically.
+If the factory methods are outdated, ZendDiCompiler updates them in the background.
 Therefore, you **develop faster**, **avoid bugs** due to outdated factory methods, and experience **great performance** in production!